 Sarah that used to sit next to you in your Shakespeare classes may watch your Instagram stories, but she’s not a real friend, nor someone who is there for you.
 So why show her a life reel with the subconscious aim of trying to please her?

+Surround yourself with positive people.
 At the end of the day, your closest friends and your family, the ones that care about you truly, have your best interests at heart.
-So, if you surround yourself solely with those that you love and trust, there’s no need to accept that promotion because it would look good to others, when you know, innately, that you’d resent the exhaustion you feel from working longer hours.
+So, if you surround yourself solely with those you love and trust, there’s no need to accept that promotion because it would look good to others, when you know, innately, that you’d resent the exhaustion you feel from working longer hours.
 Whichever friend or acquaintance’s opinion is plaguing your thoughts, distance yourself, mentally (at least) if not physically, and get real with your values.

 It’s your life, so write your own story.